abraunegg/onedrive/docs/application-config-options.md

 Sync with Microsoft OneDrive is complete
 ```
 > [!NOTE]
-> The additional log output `Performing a database consistency and integrity check on locally stored data ...` will only be displayed when this activity is occuring which is triggered by 'monitor_fullscan_frequency'.
+> The additional log output `Performing a database consistency and integrity check on locally stored data ...` will only be displayed when this activity is occurring which is triggered by 'monitor_fullscan_frequency'.

 > [!NOTE]
-> If verbose application output is being used (`--verbose`), then this configuration setting has zero effect, as application verbose output takes priority over application output surpression.
+> If verbose application output is being used (`--verbose`), then this configuration setting has zero effect, as application verbose output takes priority over application output suppression.

 ### no_remote_delete
 _**Description:**_ This configuration option controls whether local file and folder deletes are actioned on Microsoft OneDrive.